-7.4 Write Status Register (WRSR) (01H)
+7.4 Write Status Register (WRSR) (01H or 31H or 11H)

 The Write Status Register (WRSR) command allows new values to be written to the Status Register.
 Before it can be accepted, a Write Enable (WREN) command must previously have been executed.
 After the Write Enable (WREN) command has been decoded and executed, the device sets the Write Enable Latch (WEL).